 Recommended VPNs to Stop ISP Throttling

-#1 Surfshark: Surfshark offers over 1,000 servers in 60+ countries.
+#1 Surfshark: Surfshark offers 3200+ servers in 65 countries.
 It has over 80 servers in the USA alone making it a lucrative option for streaming online content on Netflix, Hulu, and Disney+.
-It protects you from internet speed throttling by providing you with split tunneling, DNS leak protection, kill switch, OpenVPN and PPTP protocols for added security.
+It protects you from internet speed throttling by providing you with split tunneling, DNS leak protection, kill switch, OpenVPN, and PPTP protocols for added security.

 Surfshark is also a mid-range VPN service and you can get the most benefit if you subscribe to the 2-year VPN package.
 It offers better support than other paid VPN services.